U54Bioinformatics/FELINE_project/FELINE_immune_communication/README.md

 # Data availablity
 Raw single cell RNA-seq data are available through GEO under accession code GSE211434.
 Source data are provided with the accompanying manuscript.
 For each main results figure (Figs 2-6), source data (named: SourceData_Figure#_BriefTitle.csv) is  provided within the source data folder.
 This input csv file provides the data used in each analysis of the figure.
 We also provide the output dataset produced by the analysis conducted to generate each subpanel (files in the Outputs subfolder with the suffix “_Output.csv”).
 Source data has been provided for all main and supplementary figures.
 Other available data supporting findings are available from the corresponding authors on reasonable request.

-These scRNAseq analyses use three main data inputs:
+These scRNAseq analyses use three main data inputs (detailed below):
 * Tumor microenvironment cell type annotations (composition input: Figure 2/5)
 * Cell type gene expression profiles (phenotype input: Figure 4/5)
 * Ligand-receptor expression profiles (communication input: Figure 3-5)